Insights

 • Operating System APIs: Expose the functionalities of an OS to software applications (e.g., Windows API, POSIX API).

-Modern web and mobile applications rely heavily on web APIs, with RESTful APIs being the industry standard due to their simplicity and scalability.
+Modern web and mobile applications lean heavily on web APIs, with RESTful APIs the usual choice for their simplicity and scalability.

 REST APIs vs GraphQL APIs